 Confirmation of Level 1 safeguarding training within the last 12 months

-We ask supply agencies to email the vetting information to the School Business Manager
+We ask supply agencies to email the vetting information to the School Business Manager.

 The school’s office staff check this evidence on arrival, checking that the person presenting themselves for work is the same person on whom the checks have been made.